NYPL-Simplified/Simplified-Android-Core/README.md

 # Building

-**NOTE:** Due to an unknown issue, you must execute `./gradlew assembleDebug` one time before opening the project in Android Studio.
+**NOTE:** Due to an unknown issue, you may need to execute `./gradlew assembleDebug` one time before opening the project in Android Studio.
 This will pull in all dependencies that, for whatever reason, are not fetched if Gradle is executed via Android Studio.

 After setup is complete, the project can be opened in Android Studio and built as normal.